OlivierBattini/Portfolio/README.md

 # Welcome to my Portfolio

+## Who am I ?

+I'm Olivier Battini, an experimented developer since 15 years.
+I mostly developed in C# but I also use React.js, node.js...

 In this Portfolio repository, you can find a number of my professional and personal projects.
 Most projects are only partly showcased because of intellectual property considerations.

+Please, visit my other profiles and websites :

 [![LinkedIn](./images/linkedin.svg)](https://www.linkedin.com/in/olivier-battini/)
 **[My LinkedIn profile](https://www.linkedin.com/in/olivier-battini/)**